1926 United Kingdom general strike: Aftermath

-The miners maintained resistance for a few months before being forced, by their own economic needs, to return to the mines.
+The miners maintained resistance for a few months before being forced by their own economic needs to return to the mines.
 By the end of November, most miners were back at work.
 However, many remained unemployed for many years.
 Those still employed were forced to accept longer hours, lower wages, and district wage agreements.

 The effect on British coal mines was profound.
 By the late 1930s, employment in mining had fallen by more than a third from its pre-strike peak of 1.2 million miners, but productivity had rebounded from under 200 tons produced per miner, to over 300 tons by the outbreak of the Second World War.

-The split in the miners that resulted from Spencerism and the agreement of the Nottinghamshire miners to return to work, against the policy of the Miners' Federation of Great Britain divided the coal miners as a national bargaining force until the establishment of the National Union of Mineworkers.
+The split in the miners that resulted from Spencerism and the agreement of the Nottinghamshire miners to return to work, against the policy of the Miners' Federation of Great Britain, divided the coal miners as a national bargaining force until the establishment of the National Union of Mineworkers.

 The Trade Disputes and Trade Unions Act 1927 banned sympathy strikes, general strikes, and mass picketing, creating a system whereby trade union members had to 'opt-in' to paying the political levy to the Labour Party.

 In the long run, there was little impact on trade union activity or industrial relations.
 The TUC and trade union movement remained intact and did not change their basic policies.
 Keith Laybourn says that historians mostly agree that "In no significant way could the General Strike be considered a turning point or watershed in British industrial history."
 There have been no further general strikes in Britain, as union leaders such as Ernest Bevin, who had coordinated the strike, considered it a mistake; they decided that action by political parties was a better solution.
 However, the country came close to a one-day general strike on 31 July 1972 over the imprisonment of the Pentonville Five.

-The Winter of Discontent was the period between November 1978 and February 1979 in the United Kingdom characterised by widespread strikes by private, and later public, sector trade unions demanding pay rises greater than the limits the Labour government had been imposing, against Trades Union Congress (TUC) opposition, to control inflation.
+There was a general strike amongst loyalists in Northern Ireland in 1974.